-Because student teachers often meet mathematics structured only as in condensed formal mathematics textbooks, their learning takes place within this structure.
-The textbooks used in schools give concisely expressed definitions, and this has an effect both on how our students view definitions and how teachers teach.
-However, this structured approach can easily lead to a common but false perception that there is only one (correct) definition for each defined object in mathematics.
+Student teachers often mathematics in condensed meet only structured as formal mathematics textbooks so their learning takes place within this structure.
+The textbooks used in schools give definitions concisely expressed and this has an effect both on how our students view definitions and how teachers teach.
+However, this structured approach easily lead a common but false conception that there is only one can to (correct) definition for each defined object in Mathematics.
 The fact that several different (correct) definitions may exist for a particular concept is seldom addressed in such a structured, pre-packaged approach.

-A further misconception that can easily develop from a traditionally axiomatically structured approach is that mathematics always starts with definitions, which can give the false impression that definitions of mathematical objects are given a priori in nature.
+A further misconception that can easily develop from a traditionally axiomatically structured approach is that mathematics always starts with definitions and can give the false impression that definitions of mathematical objects are given a priori in nature.
 In such a structured approach, students are not brought to realise that definitions do not exist independently of human experience in some "ideal" Platonistic world, so that all we can do is to "discover" them.
-The fact that definitions are not discoveries, but human "inventions" for the main purpose of accurate mathematical communication, is therefore not addressed.
+The fact that definitions are not discoveries, but human "inventions" for the main purpose of accurate mathematical communication is therefore not addressed.